-It has subsequently become apparent that a blanket approval to operate 30 tal locomotives at 80 km/h, while optimal, has a number of complexities to overcome before achieving.
+It has subsequently become apparent that a blanket approval to operate 30 tal locomotives at 80 km/h is unlikely.
 The Down average speed has therefore been calculated using actuals for all trains.
+This has caused a material increase in section times on some sections.
+The 60 km/h limit appears to have a bigger impact on speed